AndrewDant/screen-spots/README.md

 The intended use case is to save the position of buttons or other frequently used locations so that you can click on them or return to them more quickly and with less effort.

+Your spots are automatically saved to a file so you maintain your set across restarts.

 # Installation
 Assumes you already have talon.